Encyclobinafix/Comprehensive-Deforestation-Analysis-Unveiling-Environmental-Trends-and-Insights-through-SQL/README.md

 ### Question 8: What are the top 10 countries with the largest forest areas?
 * The top 10 countries having the largest forest areas are World, Russian Fedearion, Brazil, Canada, United States, China, Congo Dem.
 Rep., Australia, Indonesia, and Peru.
-* World had the largest forest area.
+* "World" has the largest forest area.

 _CODE:_  ✍️